cuny-academic-commons/cac-featured-content/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Each instance of the Featured Content Widget will need to be re-saved after upgrading due to the addition of a new database option.

 = 1.0.0 =
 All current widgets will need to be repopulated with featured content due to structural changes to the core of the plugin that break backwards compatibility with versions <= 0.8.4.